-The highlighted area shows smooth surfaces of the teeth that are cleaned well by toothbrushing. | To understand this subject, you need to understand where tooth decay occurs.
-There are three principal places: on the smooth surfaces of the teeth, between the teeth, and in the pits.
+To understand this subject, you need to first understand where tooth decay occurs.
+There are three principal places: on the smooth surfaces of the teeth, between the teeth, and in the pits on the chewing surfaces of the teeth.
 Of these three types, only smooth surface is significantly affected by toothbrushing.
-Most people brush their teeth adequately, and so few people have problems with smooth surfaces. |
+Most people brush their teeth adequately, and so few people have problems with smooth surface decay.

-The third area is in the pits of the teeth.
+This third diagram shows the pits of the chewing surfaces of the back teeth.
 These pits are created by deep grooves that occur naturally as your tooth is formed after birth.
 Pits attract microscopic food particles and bacteria and are very prone to cavities.
-It isn't possible for toothbrushing to clean out the pits of the teeth. |
+It isn’t possible for toothbrushing to clean out the pits of the teeth.
+Flossing doesn’t clean these areas either.
+The best preventive for pit decay is the placing of dental sealants, which closes off the pits to bacteria.

 So, how can you prevent cavities?